gassraphael/AlphaPEM/README.md

 # AlphaPEM

 AlphaPEM is an open-source software package for simulating proton exchange membrane fuel cell (PEMFC) systems for embedded applications.
 It is based on a physics-based, one-dimensional (1D), dynamic, two-phase, and isothermal model.
-It can quickly simulate the internal states and voltage dynamics of PEMFC systems, and produce polarization and EIS curves.
+It quickly simulates the internal states and voltage dynamics of PEMFC systems for all current densities and operating conditions imposed on it.
+In particular, it is possible to apply a step current density or use current profiles to generate polarization curves or electrochemical impedance spectroscopy (EIS) curves.
 It can also automatically calibrate the undetermined parameters of the model to simulate a given real fuel cell system.

 A detailed [presentation](https://doi.org/10.48550/arXiv.2407.12373) of this program is currently under publication in the peer-reviewed journal SoftwareX.
 Furthermore, comprehensive [documentation](https://gassraphael.github.io/AlphaPEM/) in Numpy style for the software functions is available.